lukeholman/lukeholman-website/content/author/tom/_index.md

 # List (academic) interests or hobbies
 interests = [
-    "Tom is currently working towards his PhD and has several exciting projects underway on the theme of sexual selection and population fitness.
-For his MSc thesis Tom tested whether the effects of mitochondrial DNA on males are truly invisible to selection (answer: not if there's kin selection!)."
+    "Tom is working on the theme of sexual selection and population fitness.
+For his MSc in my group, Tom tested whether mitochondrial DNA inside males is truly invisible to selection (answer: not if there's kin selection!)."
 ]

 # Organizational groups that you belong to (for People widget)